JonPSmith/MultiProgPackTool/README.md

 NuGet packages are designed handle multi-framework NuGet packages, but when you are creating NuGet package to go into your application you want a single framework.
 This means that all the projects going into the NuGet package must all be the SAME framework, e.g. `net6.0`.

-*NOTE: If you have multiple frameworks the tool will create a NuGet package, but outputs and warning.**
+*NOTE: If your projects have different frameworks the tool will still create a NuGet package, but outputs a warning as its unlikely to be useful in your application.*

 ## Overview of how to use the `MultiProjPack` tool